Federalist Party: Electoral history

-Presidential elections
+Presidential tickets

 Congressional representation

 The affiliation of many Congressmen in the earliest years is an assignment by later historians.
 The parties were slowly coalescing groups; at first there were many independents.
 Cunningham noted that only about a quarter of the House of Representatives up until 1794 voted with Madison as much as two-thirds of the time and another quarter against him two-thirds of the time, leaving almost half as fairly independent.